Northwards Through Thailand

 I will be writing about our border crossing and our slow boat experience at my next blog post, until then safe travels!

-• Hi guys, I hope some of this information will be useful to you.
+Hi guys, I hope some of this information will be useful to you.
 How lovely that you are getting some R&R in Ko Lanta before heading North.
 If we have time at the end of our trip, we might go and spend sometime in Southern Thailand, so I will be looking forward to your blog posts on KL.
 I wonder if our paths will cross?

-• I think you will probably remain too far ahead of us for our paths to cross, Gilda, unfortunately.
+I think you will probably remain too far ahead of us for our paths to cross, Gilda, unfortunately.
 We will be entering Laos on 29th February for around two weeks, before we head off to Hanoi and Halong Bay next, and then work our way down the Vietnam coast.
-So far we are absolutely loving Koh Lanta, it’s utterly perfect!
+So far we are absolutely loving Koh Lanta, itβs utterly perfect!
 You were wondering what we would make of Bangkok….well, our posts will tell you we loved it!
 Looking forward to reading about the slow boat to Luang Prabang, as we are arriving the same way.

-2. This part of Thailand looks and sounds amazing by the photos and your vivid depiction of the places, temples and eateries.
+This part of Thailand looks and sounds amazing by the photos and your vivid depiction of the places, temples and eateries.
 I get the impression that you are loving the warmth and informal hospitality of the people.
 How kind of your landlady to sort out your transportation issue.
 I was impressed by the way she took action and control of the situation, efficiently sorting you guys out.
 The photos look gorgeous, all colours and smiles.
 Thank you for sharing.
 Big hugs.

-• Val, Northern Thailand is very special, with temples, landscapes and activities that are very different from the South.
+Val, Northern Thailand is very special, with temples, landscapes and activities that are very different from the South.
 The people are just so friendly, they really go out of their way to help.
 We got the warmest of welcomes by the landlady in Chiang Khong and she cooked the best meal we had in Thailand as well as getting us to the border crossing.
 Thank you for your lovely comment, big hugs.

-3. I think you did it right by traveling overland.
+I think you did it right by traveling overland.
 That way, you get to see Sukhothai and the countryside.
 You are brave for taking the slow boat!
 I’m excited to read about that.

-• Jeff, we were so glad to have been able to see Sukhothai, it is such a beautiful place.
+Jeff, we were so glad to have been able to see Sukhothai, it is such a beautiful place.
 We found the buses in Thailand super comfortable and we could not believe that a meal and drinks were also included on the price of the ticket.
 Definitely overlanding is the way to go.

-4. Nice accounting of your time in all these lovely places.
+Nice accounting of your time in all these lovely places.
 Do you feel jaded about the temples at all?
 I know there are a ton.
 I like the looks of the Thai-Thai guest house.
 It looks awesome.
 Your different modes of transport also sound top-notch.
 Nothing like a/c in that weather.
 I have to say though that l find it very hard to understand people who need to “find” themselves.
 It’s just not an African thing, at least not when l was growing up.
 You’re given till like 3rd or 4th year high school to find your footing and your last year at O levels, you better have found the real you.
 Loving the pictures on FB :-).

-• Kemkem, many of the Temples we have visited so far are quite unique, so they have kept our attention.
+Kemkem, many of the Temples we have visited so far are quite unique, so they have kept our attention.
 We also took it quite easy, exploring in the morning and getting a good rest in the afternoon.
 The Thai-Thai Guest House was so gorgeous and the staff were incredibly friendly and welcoming, we felt like part of the family.
 I think the Dutch guy just needed a break from his dull job and life in Holland, I can understand that sometimes people just need a bit of time off to re-charge batteries.
 He told me that he wanted to spend some time in a Monastery thinking about what he really would like to do next.
 But I know what you mean, not being something that it is part of your culture.
 Maybe it is something that has became more prominent in recent years, particularly in countries where people can afford to take time off work.

-5. Gilda not only do i enjoy following you but really appreciate the special tips for each of the locations.
+Gilda not only do i enjoy following you but really appreciate the special tips for each of the locations.
 When planning a big trip like this it can be overwhelming to know where to start.
 Happy travels and have been enjoying your social media posts.

-• Sue, thank you for your kind comment.
+Sue, thank you for your kind comment.
 I hope some of the tips can be helpful to others planning a similar trip.
 I am glad you are enjoying the photos on social media, I am a bit behind with the blog posts.
-I have been keeping a small diary to remind me of what we have been up to πŸ™‚
+I have been keeping a small diary to remind me of what we have been up to π

-• Andy, Thailand is a country we see ourselves getting back to again in the future, since there is so much to see in this country.
+Andy, Thailand is a country we see ourselves getting back to again in the future, since there is so much to see in this country.
 It is also such a friendly and easy country to travel around.
 The food is another very good reason to return.

-6. Sounds like you are having a wonderful time, but then again, Thailand is a wonderful country.
+Sounds like you are having a wonderful time, but then again, Thailand is a wonderful country.
 Luckily your travels don’t seem to be too affected by the coronavirus.

 Looking forward to hearing about your boat trip into Laos, one country that is still on my ‘to do’ list.